 The release of VMware Inc.’s vSphere 5 brings many exciting new features and enhancements to the virtualization platform, especially when it comes to storage.
-Two of the biggest new features in that area are
+Two of the biggest new features in that area are Storage Distributed Resource Scheduler (DRS) and Profile-Driven Storage, which provide some much-needed control over storage resources.

 In previous versions of vSphere, Distributed Resource Scheduler balanced VM workloads based on CPU and memory resource utilization.
 Storage DRS extends this capability to storage, enabling intelligent VM initial placement and load balancing based on storage I/O and capacity conditions within a cluster.
 Profile-Driven Storage, for its part, ensures that VMs are placed on storage tiers based on service-level agreements (SLAs), availability, performance and capabilities of the underlying storage platform.
 In this tip, we’ll examine both Storage DRS and the storage profile functionality in detail.